Oral Hearing Dockets:

 2) A statement of the particular circumstances and disciplinary rules requiring withdrawal.
 Confidential matters may be addressed under seal in accordance with TRCP 76a.

-3) Certificate of last known address of the client
+3) Certificate of last known address and telephone number of the client

 4) Properly serve the client with the following: